MorrissyLab/mosaicMPI/README.md

 Specify an output directory for your integration.

 A [TOML](https://toml.io/en/) configuration file is the most flexible way to configure cNMF-SNS.
 An example is found in `scripts/example_config.toml`.
 The minimal data to include in a TOML file is the paths to each of the datasets.
+Default values for other parameters will be used if not specified.

 ```
 cnmfsns integrate -c config.toml -o output_directory